Strawberry Rhubarb Syrup

 A delicious and vibrant strawberry rhubarb syrup that’s perfect for homemade lemonade, cakes and more!

 Finally the beautiful rhubarb is in season!
 Since this pink vegetable enjoys quite a short harvest, namely from April to June, it’s all the more special once it is finally available again.
 While there are a number of ways to prepare rhubarb, we are making a simple syrup with it today.
 Since rhubarb itself has quite a tangy taste, we are also adding some fresh strawberries alongside it, to add some sweetness and flavour.

 Rhubarb and strawberries are a lovely combination and the flavours really compliment each other.
 If you don’t enjoy the taste of rhubarb, you may want to try it in liaison with strawberries.
-You may be surprised of the fact that you like rhubarb after all. 🙂
+You might find out that you like rhubarb after all. 🙂

 Did you know that rhubarb is a perennial vegetable which can become up to 10 years old?
 In addition, it can be kept outside all year long (depending on the region of course) as a bit of frost doesn’t harm it.
 It’s also not bothered by bugs or rodents since they don’t care for it and is generally quite resistant to diseases.
 I don’t know about you, but I find that pretty impressive for such an oddly shaped vegetable.

 Since rhubarb contains oxalic acid it shouldn’t be eaten raw.
 While a stalk or two won’t harm you, eating more of uncooked rhubarb can lead to symptoms of intoxication.
 Especially the leaves contain a lot of oxalic acid, which is why only the stalks can be consumed.
 At the end of its season, rhubarb contains the highest amount of oxalic acid and tastes more sour.
 This is why rhubarb is only harvested until the end of June, as it becomes inedible afterwards.